 Don’t let the names of products fool you.
 Names like Pepperidge Farm Light Style Seven Grain, and Arnold Bran’ola Nutty Grains Bread sound like they would be made mostly from whole-grain flour.
 Nope.
 Arnold Country Wheat and Pepperidge Farm Natural Whole Grain Nine Grain breads are, however.
 Nabisco Reduced Fat Triscuits and Wheat Thins are primarily whole wheat.
 Wheatsworth crackers are not!

 Check the first ingredient on the ingredients lists of breads and crackers.
 It should say “whole wheat” or some other whole grain, such as oats.
 “Wheat flour” or “enriched wheat flour” are not what you are looking for–they are essentially plain white flour.

 If the front label says, “Made with whole wheat” or “Made with whole grain,” get suspicious!
 Usually the product is mostly refined white flour with a touch of whole grain thrown in to fool you!
 Front labels can easily deceive.
-These breads are made with mostly refined flours:
+These breads are often made with mostly refined flours:

 - Cracked wheat